sarasaid180/Tableau_sales_analysis/README.md

 ### 1. Requirement Analysis
 Before touching the data, I defined the core business questions:

-- How does our performance in the Selected Year (CY) compare to the Prior Year (PY)?
+- How does our performance in the Selected Year (CY) compare to the Previous Year (PY)?

 - Which sub-categories are driving profit versus those just driving volume?